earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 Hello World
 ```

-### set -e
+### `set -e`

 Sometimes you want to make sure that the entire script fails if one of the commands fails.
 This is not the default behavior in bash.
-You can see [here](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html) that without any set options, bash is running without much error handling.
+You can see [in the manual](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html) that without any set options, bash is running without much error handling.

 To make sure the script fails, you should use `set -e` (also known as `set -o errexit`), probably the most common one.